willcanniford/python-notes/README.md

 - [Logic, loops and conditionals](logic_loops_conditionals.ipynb): logical statements, loops and conditionals
 - [Matplotlib beginnings](matplotlib.ipynb): basics of matplotlib
 - [Dictionaries and Pandas basics](panda_basic_dict.ipynb): overview of dictionaries and some notes on pandas
+- [List comprehensions and generators](list_comprehensions.ipynb): introduction to list comprehensions with examples
 - Simulation exercise:
   - [Part 1](simulation_exercise/simulation_part_1.ipynb): Coding and simulation of a dice game
   - [Part 2](simulation_exercise/simulation_part_2.ipynb): Extraction of game parts to functions to clean up the code